-capital context.263 Instead, the distribution is deferred until a capital event (such as a sale or refinancing) occurs,264 and then only to the extent of available cash flow.
-Since the preferred equity structure is not as popular with investors, and does not provide them with the same level of security and certainty as a mezz loan, the JCE may need to pay a higher dividend rate to the NCE to reflect a greater return to the investors than the equivalent interest rate offered in the loan structure.
+Fixed rate preferred in conventional real estate projects often includes a mandatory redemption feature where upon the occurrence of a certain date, the developer must return the investors' capital investment.
+However, this feature does not appear to be common in the EB-5 context.
+Instead, the distribution is deferred until a capital event (such as a sale or refinancing) occurs, and then only to the extent of available cash flow.
+Since the preferred equity structure is not as popular with investors and does not provide them with the same level of security and certainty as a mezz loan, the JCE may need to pay a higher dividend rate to the NCE to reflect a greater return to the investors than the equivalent interest rate offered in the loan structure.
 However, presumably this return is relatively nominal in any event.